rafoch/solgen/README.md

 https://eraser.io/

 ## Last but not least
-Project is created for **100commit** challenge by https://devmentors.io/ -> https://100commitow.pl/
+Project is created for **100commit** competition by https://devmentors.io/ -> https://100commitow.pl/